finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var fromTransactionDate = fromTransactionDate_example;  // string | The lower bound effectiveAt datetime (inclusive) from which to retrieve the transactions.
-There is no lower bound if this is not specified. (optional) var toTransactionDate = toTransactionDate_example;  // string | The upper bound effectiveAt datetime (inclusive) from which to retrieve transactions.
+Together with the scope this uniquely identifies              the transaction portfolio. var fromTransactionDate = fromTransactionDate_example;  // string | The lower bound effective datetime (inclusive) from which to retrieve the transactions.
+There is no lower bound if this is not specified. (optional) var toTransactionDate = toTransactionDate_example;  // string | The upper bound effective datetime (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the transactions.
-Defaults to the current              datetime if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
+Defaults to return the latest version              of each transaction if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Trade/strategy/quantsignal\". (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)